Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/06_FAIR-Data-Sharing-and-Publication.md

 **Lecture:**

-- Resources 1&ndash;10 already provide content (some under an open licenses) that can be used for creating the slides.
+- Resources 1&ndash;10 already provide content (some under an open licences) that can be used for creating the slides.
 - Content to include in lecture or presentation:
     - Different forms of data publication (see Resources 1&ndash;7)
         - Standalone Dataset